 - INTRODUCTION – Contestants are encouraged to wear “bar wear” for this first on-stage segment.
 Each contestant is introduced to the audience and this section is not judged or scored.

-- FILTH ROUND – Contestants come to the stage wearing gear that exemplifies Baltimore’s reputation as the Filthiest City Alive – the less, the better.
+- FILTH ROUND – Contestants come to the stage wearing gear that exemplifies Baltimore’s reputation as the Filthiest City Alive – the less, the better (subject to Maryland state law).
 While they are on stage the emcee reads some of their interests and activities from their applications so the audience can get to know them.
 During this round they are judged on their physique.
 However, it is not necessarily the most worked out and beautiful body that scores the best.
 Much of the scoring in this round is based instead on the contestant’s level of comfort and confidence while on stage in little more than a smile.
 (15% of score)

-If you would like to learn more about what it takes to run for Maryland Leather and what it means to be Mr., Ms., or Mx.
+If you would like to learn more about what it takes to run for Maryland Leather and what it means to be Mr., Ms., or Mx. (or some other honorific!)
 Maryland Leather, please consider contacting the current Maryland Leatherperson, any former MML or the club president.
 Their contact information is on our contacts page.

 COMMAND MC reserves the right to remove contestants from the competition if their values contradict those of the club.

 The Maryland Leather contest is open to all leatherfolx, regardless of gender or gender presentation.
-The titleholder will be able to choose whether they serve as Ms., Mx., or Mr. Maryland Leather for their title year.
+The titleholder will be able to choose whether they serve as Ms., Mx., Mr., or another honorific, Maryland Leather for their title year.